OpenDDS/OpenDDS/docs/devguide/dds_security.rst

     Sect<14.7>

 The signed permissions document is used by the DDS Security built-in access control plugin in order to determine participant permissions to join domains and to create endpoints for reading, writing, and relaying domain data.
-For full details regarding the content of the permissions document, see the OMG DDS Security specification section 9.4.1.3.
+For full details regarding the content of the permissions document, see :omgspec:`sec:9.4.1.3`.

 .. _dds_security--key-permissions-elements: